Recreation in the

 Clark Mine Old Smokestack and Ruins: From US-41, take Manganese Road just east of the Community Center and follow the signs.

-Copper Harbor Lighthouse and Museum
+Copper Harbor School

 Eagle Harbor Light Station and Museum Complex.
 Maritime Museum, Commercial Fishing Museum, Mining Museum, and Lighthouse Museum.
 This is a major haunted lighthouse.
 Read a first hand account by a former resident.
 Star Route I, Eagle Harbor, MI 49950.
 (906) 337-1263